croservices/cro/docs/intro/getstarted.md

 ## Install Perl 6

-Cro runs in Perl 6, which can be downloaded at https://perl6.org/downloads/
+Cro services are written in Perl 6; if you have not yet installed that, [see this instructions](https://perl6.org/downloads/).
+Note that you will need a fairly modern Perl 6; the ones included in packages can be very old.

-When you install Perl 6, the `zef` module manager is also installed.
+Provided you install Perl 6 using Rakudo Star, the `zef` module manager will also be installed.

 ## Install Cro